ldijkman/Anet-A8-Plus-3D-Printer/README.md

-# Anet-A8-Plus 140 Euo 3D printer 300x300300mm includes shipping dec2020
+# Anet-A8-Plus 140 Euo 3D printer 300x300x300mm includes shipping dec2020

-a cheap 3d printeer but nice frame design
+a cheap 3d printer but nice frame design

 but would like a belt between z axis to keep them timed/aligned